CiscoISE/terraform-provider-ciscoise/docs/data-sources/system_certificate_export_info.md

 description: |-
   It performs create operation on Certificates.
   Export System Certificate.
-  Following Parameters are used in POST body
-  PARAMETER
-  DESCRIPTION
-  EXAMPLE
-  id
-  ID of a System Certificate(required)
-  < SYSTEMCERTID >
-  export
-  One of the below option is required
-  "CERTIFICATE" :
-  Export only Certificate without Private Key "CERTIFICATEWITHPRIVATE_KEY" :
-  Export both Certificate and Private Key( "certificatePassword" is required)
-  CERTIFICATEWITHPRIVATE_KEY
-  password
-  Certificate Password (required if
-  "export" : CERTIFICATEWITHPRIVATE_KEY
-  )
-  Password Constraints:
-  Alphanumeric
-  Minimum of 8 Characters
-  Maximum of 100 Characters
-  Passw***
   NOTE:
   The response of this API carries a ZIP file containing the certificate and private key if "export" : "CERTIFICATEWITHPRIVATE_KEY"